A.R. Kane: 1986–1994: Recordings

 In 1986, A.R.
 Kane released their debut single "When You're Sad" on One Little Indian.
 The duo were initially grouped with other "noise pop" acts, and were hailed in the press as "the black Jesus and Mary Chain", despite claiming to have never heard the work of that band.
 The next year the group signed to 4AD to release the follow-up 1987 EP Lollita, which was produced by Robin Guthrie of Cocteau Twins and saw the duo melding dub production, guitar feedback, free jazz and studio experimentation.
 While at 4AD, label chief Ivo Watts-Russell suggested that Ayuli and Tambala team with roster mates Colourbox, champion mixer Chris "C.J."
 Mackintosh, and London DJ Dave Dorrell to record a one-off single.
 Dubbing the collaboration M/A/R/R/S, the resulting single, "Pump Up the Volume" was a breakthrough effort heralding sampling's gradual absorption from hip-hop into dance music and ultimately the pop mainstream, reaching number 1 on the UK Singles Chart in September 1987.

 A.R.
 Kane followed with their highly anticipated debut album, 69 (1988), which topped the independent charts and received rave critical reviews from the UK music press.
 Writing for Melody Maker, critic Simon Reynolds described 69 as "the outstanding record of '88."
 A.R Kane's next release was 1989's Love-Sick EP, followed later that year by their second studio album, "i", in which they engaged more overtly with pop, dance and electronic styles.
-The duo, dismissive of the wildly disparate attempts by journalists to categorize their unique sound, eventually began referring to their music as "dreampop"; the term was widely adopted by music critics thereafter.
+The duo, dismissive of the wildly disparate attempts by journalists to categorise their unique sound, eventually began referring to their music as "dreampop"; the term was widely adopted by music critics thereafter.
 Like its predecessor, "i" was released to moderate sales figures and topped the independent charts.
 Also in 1989, Rough Trade released the Pop EP.

 In the early 1990s, the band went on hiatus.
 During this time, Ayuli and Tambala founded the label H.ark and released EPs by acts such as Papa Sprain and Butterfly Child.
 Rough Trade went bankrupt in 1991.
 In 1992, US label Luaka Bop released a 15-song US retrospective of the band's work, titled Americana.
 Greg Kot of The Chicago Times described the compilation as "a chronicle of sonic innovation in which the boundary between melody and noise, pop and the avant-garde, is blurred continually."
 The duo ended their hiatus thereafter to record a follow-up album, New Clear Child (1994), and then dissolved following its release.